Our Story

 Genus Kogia

 The Dwarf and Pygmy sperm whales form a separate family from their larger namesake.
 They are shy, rarely observed at sea, and little is known about their behavior.
+Unlike oceanic dolphins, in Kogiids the crescent of the blowhole points backwards.
+They can also secrete a dark fluid from their intestine when frightened.

 The little sperm whales